 Armenia holds a parliamentary election, ruling party favored

-Armenians are set to c... .
-FILE- In this file photo taken on Wednesday, March 15, 2017, Armenian President Serge Sarkisian speaks to the media after talks with Russian President Vladimir Putin in the Kremlin in Moscow, Russia.
+In this file photo taken on Wednesday, March 15, 2017, Armenian President Serge Sarkisian speaks to the media after talks with Russian President Vladimir Putin in the Kremlin in Moscow, Russia.
+Armenians are set to cast ballots Sunday in the first parliamentary elections since the ex-Soviet nation modified its constitution to expand powers of parliament and prime minister.

 |Title